philipyang89/hades2/README.md

 # Hades 2 Wiki

-A modern, feature-rich community wiki for Hades 2, built with Remix, Tailwind CSS v4, and custom authentication.
+A modern, feature-rich community wiki for Hades 2, built with Remix, Tailwind CSS v4, and remix authentication.

 ---